 hol containing ethanol and that containing methanol.
 Gasohol containing ethanol can be used if the ethanol content does not exceed 10% (E10).
 Gasohol containing methanol is not recommended by Yamaha because it can cause damage to the fuel system or vehicle performance problems.

 Fuel tank overflow hose

 - 1. Clamp - 2.
 Fuel tank overflow hose

 Before operating the vehicle:

-- check the overflow hose connection.

-- check the overflow hose for damage.

-- confirm the overflow hose is not blocked.

-- confirm the overflow hose is routed through the clamp.
+- Check the overflow hose connection and for damage. - Confirm the overflow hose is not blocked and is routed through the clamp.